turbot/tailpipe-docs/docs/reference/config-files/partition.md

 }
 ```

-You can configure the `tp_index` to use a specific value or expression for the partition index:
+You can configure the `tp_index` to use a specific column as the partition index:

 ```hcl
 partition "aws_cloudtrail_log" "account_specific" {